Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 The main improvements are:

 - The HTTP API V2 request and response format is the same with the [Batch Event Upload API](https://developers.amplitude.com/#Batch-Event-Upload).
-Since sending requests and parsing responses are done identically, all that is required to switch between the HTTP API V2 and the Batch API is to change the endpoint URL.
-The benefit of this is if you are being throttled on the HTTP API V2 then you can easily change to the batch endpoint by simply changing the endpoint URL.
+- Because sending requests and parsing responses are done the same way, all that's required to switch between the HTTP API V2 and the Batch API is to change the endpoint URL.
+- The benefit of this is if you are being throttled on the HTTP API V2 then you can easily change to the batch endpoint by simply changing the endpoint URL.
-- The HTTP API V2 uses JSON response and provides better error reporting around 400s & throttling compared to the [deprecated HTTP API](https://developers.amplitude.com/?objc--ios#http-api).
-For example, 400 bad request will provide more details on which event index and event field is invalid, 429 throttling will provide more details on current eps (events per second) and which device is being throttle, etc. (More details on possible error responses below)
+- The HTTP API V2 uses JSON response and provides better error reporting around 400 responses and throttling compared to the [deprecated HTTP API](https://developers.amplitude.com/?objc--ios#http-api).
+For example, a 400 response gives more details about the invalid event index and event field and a 429 response gives more details on current EPS (events per second) and which device is being throttled.
 - Better validations to reject incorrectly instrumented events
-- Validation on `Content-type` header (must be set to `application/json`)
+- Validation on `Content-type` header.
+It must be `application/json`.
-- Validation on proper JSON request body
+- Validation on proper JSON request body.
-- Validation on `event_type` name (cannot be event names that are reserved for Amplitude use)
+- Validation on `event_type` name.
+These can't be event names that are reserved for Amplitude use.
-- Validation on `device_id` length (must be 5 or more characters unless overrided with `min_id_length`)
-- Validation on `user_id` length (must be 5 or more characters unless overrided with `min_id_length`)
+- Validation on `device_id` and `user_id` length.
+ID must be 5 or more characters unless overridden with `min_id_length`.
-- Validation on `time` field in event payload (must be number of milliseconds since the start of epoch time)
+- Validation on `time` field in event payload.
+It must be number of milliseconds since the start of epoch time.

 ## Upload request